-Late Policy: 10 points (out of 100 points possible) will be deducted from projects for every 24 hours they are late.
+Late Policy: 10 points will be deducted from projects for every 24 hours they are late.
 There is no way to accommodate lateness or absence for group assignments.
 If you do not participate in them, you will receive a zero.
 If you have a medical emergency, please obtain a doctor's note and I will do my best to work with you.